 School of Music Collaboration

-The School of Music Collaboration was founded in 2021 and is currently based in Newcastle, Australia.
-The school offers workshops, presentations, and produces various educational resources focused on collaborative music-making techniques.
-Our unique curriculum empowers artists to use music collaboration tools and strategies for creative crowdsourcing, co-writing, remixing, production, and networked music creation.
+The School of Music Collaboration was founded in 2021 in Australia by Dr Martin K. Koszolko.
+The School offers workshops and produces various research resources focused on collaborative music-making.
+We aim to empower artists to use music collaboration tools and strategies for creative crowdsourcing, co-writing, remixing, production, and networked music creation.

 The School also produces the international Collaborative Music Contest – a non-profit event launched in 2021 that attracts musicians from around the world to create music collaboratively.